JONSASSE/432-2018/slides/class13/README.md

 Caroline El Sanadi | Predicting Subject Plasma Triglycerides and Metabolic Syndrome using BMI and Basic Liver Health Indicators
 Dongze He	| Predicting duration and result of endovascular aortic repair opeartion by disease history and physical indexes.
-Ryan Honomichl |	The Role of Problem- and Emotion-Focused Coping in the Prediction of Blood Pressure and Hypertension Maher Kazimi |	Would health insurance keep your sugar controlled?
+Ryan Honomichl |	The Role of Problem- and Emotion-Focused Coping in the Prediction of Blood Pressure and Hypertension Jiajian Huang | What factors affect drug use in middle-aged people?
+Maher Kazimi |	Would health insurance keep your sugar controlled?
 Nikolas Krieger |	Predicting Child Povery and Home Ownership in Counties of the Western Continental United States Carli Lehr |	Pleural Effusions After Lung Transplant and Their Relationship to Acute Cellular Rejection